 To schedule an appointment with a Tennessee divorce attorney, call 1-866-DADS-LAW or your local office.
+Explore answers to frequently asked questions about divorce in Tennessee.

 In Tennessee, we have two types of divorces: uncontested, which is usually irreconcilable differences, and contested, which requires proof of grounds for divorce.
-With a contested divorce, the parties cannot agree and must go to trial.
-The grounds for a contested divorce are:- Adultery;

 - Habitual drunkenness or abuse of narcotic drugs;